Open-ForBC/OpenForBC-Benchmark/docs/developer-guide.md

 value of this data field) and `file` (an optional *string* which is the file on whose content the regex will be executed).
 If no `file` is specified the one containing output from the *run* command is used.

+##### Python virtualenv

+The `virtualenv` field specifies whether to create a virtualenv for this benchmark, which will always be activated before running every command.

 ### Benchmark presets